redDwarf03/my-idena/README.md

 ## Configuration
 ##### for a Windows PC:
 * execute **idena-go.exe** with ``--rpcaddr {ip_address} --rpcport {port_number}``
-* in the first launch, go to "Home" page "Parameters" section
+* in the first launch, go to "Parameters" page
 * type ``http://{ip_address}:{port_number}`` to connect to your node
 * type the api.key (cf ``%appdata%\Idena\node\datadir\api.key``)